D7ry/valhallaCombat/README.md

 # **Features**

 ## **Weightless**
-This mod brings a hefty amount of changes.
+Valhalla Combat brings a hefty amount of changes.
 Unlike other combat overhauls however, all functionalities are achieved through SKSE.
 Valhalla Combat is neither "heavy-weight" nor "light-weight", it's weightless.
 You will not experience any script lag, nor save corruption if you ever decide to uninstall this mod mid-save.

 ## **Attack**
 - Light attack costs a fixed amount of stamina.
 Heavy attack costs a fixed portion of stamina.
 (Tweakable)